-Led by Dr Adewale Adisa at the NIHR hub in Nigeria, this study will compare outcomes following open and laparoscopic appendectomy in approximately 150 patients at 3 hospitals in Nigeria.
+Led by Dr Adewale Adisa, this study will compare outcomes following open and laparoscopic appendectomy in approximately 150 patients at 3 hospitals in Nigeria.

-Led by Dr Chikwendu Ede and Dr Rachel Moore from the NIHR Global Surgery Unit hub in Johannesburg, South Africa, this is a prospective observational study comparing outcomes of burns treatments between non-specialised and specialised burns units.
-90 day mortality will be collected over a 6 month period at up to 9 non-specialised hospitals treating adult burns patients and compared to outcomes for patients at a dedicated burns unit at Chris Hani Baragwanarth Academic Hospital in Soweto, South Africa.
+Led by Dr Chikwendu Ede and Dr Rachel Moore from the NIHR Global Surgery Unit hub in South Africa, this is a prospective observational study comparing outcomes of burns treatments between non-specialised and specialised burns units.
+Information on 90 day mortality will be collected over a 6 month period at up to 9 non-specialised hospitals treating adult burns patients and compared to outcomes for patients at a dedicated burns unit at Chris Hani Baragwanarth Academic Hospital in Soweto, Johannesburg.

 Wound dressing practices to decrease Surgical Site infections in low and middle income countries